evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 ## Performance

-The Chevrolet Silverado EV 3WT has a maximum power of 375 KW (510 hp/503 bhp).
-The total torque is 834 nm (615 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.5 seconds.
-The top speed is 170 km/h.
+The Chevrolet Silverado EV 3WT has a maximum power of 375 KW (510 hp/503 bhp) and a total torque of 834 nm (615 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4.5 seconds and has a top speed of 170 km/h (105.7 mph).

 ## Battery, range, and charging